Christina Milian Poses In Savage X Fenty Bra & Unbuttoned Denim Bottoms

 Christina Milian took to Instagram to update fans with a couple of new photos of herself.
 The 38-year-old posts images of her outfits via the social media platform regularly and didn’t disappoint with her most recent upload.

 The “When You Look at Me” songstress stunned in a Savage X Fenty bra that consisted of the colors white, blue, and yellow.
-The singer displayed her decolletage as well as her toned stomach.
-She paired the ensemble with denim bottoms which she left half unbuttoned.
+She displayed her decolletage as well as her toned stomach and paired the ensemble with denim bottoms that she left half unbuttoned.
 Milian accessorized herself with a small gold necklace, a beaded chain, and hoop earrings.
 She sported her dark wavy hair and styled it down.
-For her makeup application, Milian appeared to have applied to be going for a natural look but still seemingly applied a glossy lip.
+For her makeup application, Milian appeared to have gone for a natural look with light makeup and a glossy lip.

-The entertainer treats followers to two pics within one post.
+The entertainer treated her followers to two photos within one post.

 In the first shot, the Love Don’t Cost A Thing actress was captured outdoors behind a wooden surface.
-Milian looked to be sat down and rested her arm behind her.
-She pushed her chest forward to show off the detailing of the bra.
-Milian looked directly at the camera lens with a soft expression and boasted her raw beauty.
+Milian sat down on what appeared to be an outdoor seating area and rested her arms behind her.
+She pushed her chest forward to show off the detailing of her bra and looked directly at the camera lens with a soft expression that boasted her raw beauty.

-In the next slide, she was captured fairly side on.
+In the next slide, she was captured on a side angle.
 For this photograph, Milian was seemingly standing up and looking over to her left.
 She showcased her side profile which highlighted her strong jawline and striking facial features.

-For her caption, she told followers she was proud to be an ambassador for Rihanna’s brand Savage X Fenty because all week they have been sharing ways on how to make a positive difference.
+For her caption, she told followers she was proud to be an ambassador for Rihanna’s brand Savage X Fenty brand because all week, they have been sharing ways on how to make a positive difference.

 In the span of one hour, her post racked up more than 95,000 likes and over 700 comments, proving to be instantly popular with her 6.3 million followers.